Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

 Suppose that $\mathcal{T}$ is a finite set, so that $\sup_{t \in \mathcal{T}} Z(t)$ is certainly a genuine random variable, and

 is the probability that a multivariate normal random vector takes values in a certain subset of $\R^{\#\mathcal{T}}$.
-We will also be interested in processes with infinite index sets, but will study these by looking at suitably chosen finite subsets of points $t$.
-Unless the mean vector and covariance matrix of $\{Z(t)\}_{t \in \mathcal{T}}$ have special forms it is typically very difficult to compute the tail probability exactly.
-However, it turns out that as $u \rightarrow \infty$, any correlations amongst the $Z(t)$ that are not perfect $\pm 1$ correlations have an increasingly negligible effect on the tail behaviour.
-(This follows e.g. by the method of comparison, which we discuss more below).
-In fact something like this remains valid when $\#\mathcal{T} \rightarrow \infty$ along with $u$, {\em provided} that the ``new'' $Z(t)$ that are introduced are not too highly correlated.
-Readers familiar with e.g. Berman's theorem (as expounded in chapter 4 of Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr}) should find this reasoning familiar.
+We will also be interested in processes with infinite index sets but will study these by looking at suitably chosen finite subsets of points $t$.
+Unless the mean vector and covariance matrix of $\{Z(t)\}_{t \in\mathcal{T}}$ have special forms, it is typically very difficult to compute the tail probability exactly.
+Nevertheless, existing results offer two broad options for lower bounding $\p(\sup_{t \in\mathcal{T}} Z(t) > u)$. \begin{itemize} \item One can use metric entropy/capacity methods, such as Sudakov's minoration, to bound $\E\sup_{t \in\mathcal{T}} Z(t)$ (see Lifshits \cite{lif}, Section 14).
+Together with suitable concentration inequalities, such as that of Borell/Sudakov--Tsyrelson, this yields explicit lower bounds on $\p(\sup_{t \in\mathcal{T}} Z(t) > u)$ for fixed~$u$.

+\item One can use techniques such as the method of comparison (which we discuss more below), Pickands' method of double sums or Rice-type methods (based on calculation of moments) to estimate the probability asymptotically as $u \rightarrow\infty$ (see Piterbarg's book~\cite{pit}). \end{itemize}

+The methods listed can be powerful when attacking certain problems, but have some unfortunate limitations.
+The lower bounds that one obtains for $\E\sup_{t \in\mathcal{T}} Z(t)$ are typically off from the truth by a multiplicative factor, and then the lower bounds for $\p (\sup_{t \in\mathcal{T}} Z(t) > u)$ are very far from the truth for moderately sized~$u$.
+The asymptotic techniques ultimately rely on, among other things, the fact that as \mbox{$u \rightarrow\infty$}, any correlations among the $Z(t)$ that are not perfect $\pm1$ correlations have an increasingly negligible effect on the tail behavior.
+(Readers familiar with, e.g., Berman's theorem should find this reasoning familiar.)
+Unfortunately $u$ may need to be extremely large before the techniques guarantee this effect to occur.